savinien/MK351/html-css-js/README.md

 ```

 <a name="htmlelements"></a>
-### 1.2. html elements
+### 1.2.
+HTML elements

-An html element usually consists of a **start tag** and **end tag**, with the content inserted in between:
+An HTML element usually consists of a **start tag** and **end tag**, with the content inserted in between:
 ```html
   <tagname>Content goes here...</tagname>
 ```
-The html element is everything from the start tag to the end tag:
+The HTML element is everything from the start tag to the end tag:

-Some html elements:
+Some HTM elements:
 - `<html></html>` : defines the whole document
 - `<head></head>` : defines the headings of the document
 - `<body></body>` : defines the body/content of the document